The leptonic di-flavor and di-number violation processes at high energy $\mu^\pm\mu^\pm $ colliders: The seesaw mechanisms and the relevant interactions

-As a representation of the left-right symmetric model (LRSM) and relating to the {\bf TII-NP} and {\bf TIII-NP}, its gauge group is $SU(3)_C\bigotimes SU(2)_L\bigotimes SU(2)_R\bigotimes U(1)_{B-L}$.
-The additional three generations of the right-handed neutral leptons which form doublets with the three generations of the right-handed charged leptons, the di-doublet scalar (Higgs) and the two triplet scalars (Higgs):
+As a representative relating to the {\bf TII-NP} and {\bf TIII-NP}, let us consider the left-right symmetric model (LRSM).
+Its gauge group is $SU(3)_C\bigotimes SU(2)_L\bigotimes SU(2)_R\bigotimes U(1)_{B-L}$.
+The additional three generations of the right-handed neutral leptons which with the three generations of the right-handed charged leptons form doublets, the di-doublet scalar (Higgs) and the two triplet scalars (Higgs)

 are involved and $v_1,\;v_2,\;v_L,\;v_R$ are the VEVs of $\phi_1^0,\;\phi_2^0,\;\Delta_{L}^0,\;\Delta_{R}^0$ respectively.
 The Yukawa Lagrangian for the lepton sector is given by